Subaru

 • If the fuel gauge shows less than two thirds: go to STEP 4.

-(STEP 3B:) Once available, the PREFERRED method for draining fuel will be to use the special adapter p.n.
+(STEP 3:) The PREFERRED method for draining fuel will be to use the special adapter p.n.
 42099FL030.
 CAREFULLY remove the rear seat cushion assembly and fuel pump access cover.
 Apply a length of door edge guard, flexible tubing or electrical tape around the pump access opening as protection from cuts / abrasions from any sharp edges.
 Release the quick disconnect fitting at the fuel pump outlet pipe.
 While covering the fuel pipe with a clean shop cloth to catch any residual pressurized fuel, slide the fuel delivery pipe off the fuel pump outlet.
 Insert the plastic temporary plug supplied in the kit into the removed fuel delivery pipe.
 The one-time use temporary plug is included in the replacement fuel pump parts kit.

 • Connect a sufficient length of 5/16” rubber fuel hose to the male hose barb portion of the adapter fitting.
 Always secure it with a small hose clamp to prevent leakage.
 Remove the plastic plug from the adapter and connect the adapter / hose assembly to the male fuel discharge tube of the fuel pump as shown below.
 Put the other end of the rubber fuel hose securely into a safety container to collect the drained fuel.
 Once the drain hose assembly is securely in place, connect the SSM4, turn the ignition ON and from the Active test item menu, select Fuel Pump Control to operate the fuel pump.
 Drain the fuel tank down until the fuel gauge reads at or below 2/3 full.

-1. While holding the battery sensor firmly with one hand to avoid damage, loosen and disconnect the ground terminal.
+3. While holding the battery sensor firmly with one hand to avoid damage, loosen and disconnect the ground terminal.

-2. If not already done in STEP 3, CAREFULLY remove the rear seat cushion assembly, set it aside in a clean, safe place and remove the fuel pump access cover.
+4. If not already done in STEP 3, CAREFULLY remove the rear seat cushion assembly, set it aside in a clean, safe place and remove the fuel pump access cover.
 Take care to not damage the foam seal.

 REMINDER: ALWAYS remove the fuel tank filler cap to release any remaining vapor pressure.

-1. Fuel Pump Assembly Removal:
+5. Fuel Pump Assembly Removal:

 • CAREFULLY using HAND TOOLS ONLY, remove the fuel pump access cover while paying close attention to avoid damaging the foam seal between the cover and vehicle body.
 Replace the seal if damaged with p.n.
 96077AJ00A (rare case).
 NEVER use air or electric tools when performing this step